Natel-Carolina/forestcatalogue/src/content/blog/lpj-guess/index.md

     ./guess -input cru_ncep guess.ins
 ```

-If everything has been done correctly, you should have the model outputs in your `runs/' folder.
+If everything has been done correctly, you should have the model outputs in your `runs` folder.
 A description of the available LPJ-GUESS outputs can be found [here](https://web.nateko.lu.se/lpj-guess/education/docs/outvars.html).

 If there are any error messages, take action to resolve the error message: most likely it is that `guess`
 cannot find this or that file.
 If this is the case, make sure that the paths in the file `europe_demo.ins` are correct, and
-use absolute paths (e.g. <your_project_folder>/gridlist.txt) rather than relative ones (e.g. ../gridlist.txt).
+use absolute paths (e.g. `<your_project_folder>/gridlist.txt`) rather than relative ones (e.g. `../gridlist.txt`).

 If the execution of the model is "Finished" and shows no errors, then you are finished with this installation of LPJ-GUESS, and ready to start working with it.

 Now look at the output data, make some plots and explore the results.
-Next you should prepare your own input data and run the model for the location of your choice, specifying the geographical coordinates in a `gridlist.txt`` file.
+Next you should prepare your own input data and run the model for the location of your choice, specifying the geographical coordinates in a `gridlist.txt` file.

 In this tutorial you have learnt how to download, compile and run LPJ-GUESS with demo data for the first time.
 For more information about the model, see the materials in `guess_4.1/reference`.